Reuse and Standardize Your Work: Harvey User Quick Start Part 2

 This quick start helps you save time by reusing good work in Harvey instead of starting from scratch each time.

-• Use Workflows to run common tasks the same way every time
+• Use Workflows agents to run common tasks the same way every time

 • Save prompts to Library so you can reuse them later